telerik/maui-docs/controls/pdfviewer/search/programmatic.md

 # .NET MAUI PDF Viewer Search Programmatically

-PDF Viewer for .NET MAUI allows you to programmatically search in the document.
+The PDF Viewer for .NET MAUI allows you to programmatically search in the document.

 ## Manual Searching

 You can use the `SearchAsync` method of the `SearchSettings` to manually initiate an async search operation with the provided text and search options.

-Here is an example for `SearchAsync` method and custom buttons for programmatically navigate to next and previous search results:
+Here is an example with the `SearchAsync` method and custom buttons for programmatically navigating to the next and previous search results:

 **1.** Define the PDF Viewer control in XAML: